heyitsyang/Whole-House-Water-Leak-Controller/README.md

 - scripts.yaml

 <br/><br/>
 Below is my Home Assistant dashboard for configuring & monitoring the system.
+Note the water heater sensor shown in the dashboard is not part of this project.
+Since the water heater being active influences the SPT results, I postpone the SPT test in my automation if the water heater is active.
+If you run the Static Pressure Test in the middle of the night, water heater interference is less likely, so water heater sensor is optional.

 ![Dashboard](images/Dashboard.jpg)